unicode-org/cldr/docs/ldml/tr35-keyboards.md

 >
 > A tertiary character receives its primary order and index from a previous character, which it is intended to sort closely after.
 The sort key for a tertiary character consists of:
 >
-> * Primary weight is the primary weight of the primary character
+> * Primary weight is the primary weight of the primary character..
 > * Secondary weight is the index of the primary character, not the tertiary character
 > * Tertiary weight is the tertiary value for the character.
 > * Quaternary weight is the index of the tertiary character.